 All management of the salmon fisheries in federal waters is deferred to the State of Alaska , which is also responsible for managing the commercial, recreational, and subsistence fisheries for salmon in state waters.
 This ensures that management is consistent throughout salmon’s range.
 Managers regulate the fishery based on “escapement goals” to ensure harvests are sustainable – they want enough salmon to be able to escape the fishery and return to freshwater to spawn and replenish the population.

 Almost all the pink salmon harvested in the United States comes from Alaska fisheries.
-In 2010, commercial harvest of pink salmon totaled 372.6 million pounds.
-About 372.5 million pounds of this came from Alaska.
+In 2012, commercial harvest of pink salmon totaled 235,301,692 pounds.
+About 235.3 million pounds of this came from Alaska.
 Small numbers of pink salmon are also harvested off the West Coast, mainly Washington, especially in odd-numbered years.
-In 2010, 12,000 pounds were harvested off Washington and less than 500 pounds were harvested off Oregon.
+In 2011, more than 18 million pounds were harvested off Washington and less than 600 pounds were harvested off Oregon.
+The 2012 harvest off Washington was just over 4,000 pounds.

-The 2010 commercial pink salmon harvest was valued at over $127 million.
+The 2012 commercial pink salmon harvest was valued at more than $101.1 million.

 Salmon are a favorite catch of recreational fishermen.
 While their relatively small size makes them less popular with sport anglers than other salmon species, pink salmon are excellent fish to catch because they’re aggressive and make a nice, mild-tasting meal.
 To ensure recreational fisheries are sustainable, West Coast anglers are only allowed to keep a certain number of salmon per fishing trip.
 In Alaska, regulations vary by area and individual fisheries.
 Recreational fisheries in high-use areas (Cook Inlet, Southeast Alaska, Copper River) are regulated through management plans that allocate fish between competing commercial and recreational fishermen.